-Fat, The 5 Things You Need to Know
+Fat, The 4 Things Your Shoppers Need to Know

-Dietary fats are more important than you may have previously thought.
-Of course we know they are essential for keeping inflammation at bay, but they are also deeply satisfying, providing a feeling of fullness, and add a flavor, texture, and consistency to foods that we like – and expect.
+Dietary fats are more important than your shoppers may have previously thought.
+Of course we know they are essential for keeping inflammation at bay (omega-3s), but they are also deeply satisfying, providing a feeling of fullness, and add a flavor, texture, and consistency to foods that we like – and expect.
 Fats are found in every cell membrane in all the cells in the body, and they are critical components of brain and nervous tissue.
 Additionally, fats are used to make hormones that affect blood pressure, blood clotting, immune function, and smooth muscle contraction.

 For over two decades, health and nutrition researchers have discussed and debated the role of dietary fats; most of the debates have failed to stress the benefits of certain classes of fats and have mainly focused on the negative aspects.
 Until recently, virtually all of these discussions were based on recommendations from the National Academy of Sciences during the ‘80s.
 Following recommendations, Americans lowered their intake; saturated fat was seen as the bad guy, but little attention was given to the many benefits associated with other fats.
 Here are four things your shoppers need to know.

 1. You need fat: Your body needs fat in order to function, without fats, we would not be able to properly absorb fat-soluble nutrients like vitamin A, D, E and K, and the range of carotenoids, the nutrients in foods like carrots and sweet potatoes.